spookylukey/django-views-the-right-way/source/detail_view.rst

 The issue here is again the problem of generic code.
 For the view code, it's an unusually tricky problem — you are inheriting from generic code that doesn't know a better name than ``object``.
-However, **your** code is not generic, and could have chosen a much better name, but your code wasn't in charge.
+However, **your** code is not generic, and could have chosen a much better name, but your code isn't “in charge”.

 This is a problem that is specific to **class based** generic code.
 If you write :ref:`function based generic code <function-based-generic-views>`, the problem